vanesavi/Project2-OS/devlog.md

 even the final teller exits are printing when they are supposed to

 **april 13 8:00 pm**
-final run done. the logs are clean all semaphores are behaving and no weird thread behavior. feels good to be finished with this one
+final run done. the logs are clean all semaphores are behaving and no weird thread behavior. added final comments and made it seem more organized.